wanmis/SC1015_MiniProject/README.md

 # SC1015_MiniProject
 ## About
 This is SC1015 Mini Project done by B135,Group 8.
-Our project is on predicting rental price of a AirBnb listing in Singapore based on its attributes
+<br>Our project is on predicting rental price of a AirBnb listing in Singapore based on its attributes.
 <br><img width="720" alt="Image" src="https://user-images.githubusercontent.com/128026488/233777968-d10055f9-a304-4d1a-bf8d-0a483ffd899f.png">

 Order of codes/files: